selsta/hlsdl/README.md

 Requirements
 ------------

-This program requirers FFmpeg installed in order to decrypt SAMPLE-AES content.
+This program requires FFmpeg installed in order to decrypt SAMPLE-AES content.

 Build
 -----